Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 S3Hook

-Hooks are the programmatic cousin of operators.
-Use them inside Python callables when you need fine-grained control.
-For broader context on choosing between object stores, columnar warehouses, and time-series engines, see our databases comparison guide.
+Hooks are the programmatic counterpart to operators.
+They are used inside Python callables when fine-grained control is required.
+For broader context on choosing between object stores, columnar warehouses, and time-series engines, see the databases comparison guide.

 from airflow.providers.amazon.aws.hooks.s3 import S3Hook